 If a staff member is going to be late, they must phone the manager as soon as possible to notify them of their expected arrival time.

-If a staff member is sick, they should not be at work, they must phone in as as soon as they know they will not be coming in to notify the manager, so cover can be arranged.
+If a staff member is sick, they should not be at work, they must phone in as soon as they know they will not be coming in to notify the manager, so cover can be arranged.

 Staff members must notify the manager if they have contracted any illness which can be passed on such as covid, measles, chicken pox, scabies, hand foot and mouth.
 We follow NHS guidance regarding any exclusion times.